wjakob/nanobind/docs/api_core.rst

       and is not allowed to destruct the instance, or undefined behavior will ensue.

-   .. cpp:enumerator:: copy
+   .. cpp:member:: static constexpr auto copy

       Copy-construct a new Python object from the C++ instance.
 The new copy will be owned by Python, while C++ retains ownership of the original.

-   .. cpp:enumerator:: move
+   .. cpp:member:: static constexpr auto move

       Move-construct a new Python object from the C++ instance.
 The new object will be owned by Python, while C++ retains ownership of the original (whose contents were likely invalidated by the move operation).

-   .. cpp:enumerator:: reference
+   .. cpp:member:: static constexpr auto reference

       Create a Python object that wraps the existing C++ instance *without taking ownership* of it.
 No copies are made.
 Python will never call the destructor or ``delete`` operator, even when the Python wrapper is garbage collected.

-   .. cpp:enumerator:: reference_internal
+   .. cpp:member:: static constexpr auto reference_internal

       A safe extension of the `reference` policy for methods that implement some form of attribute access.
 It creates a Python object that wraps the